 The peel 3d software offers several main tools that are used to help users optimize their 3D scans.

-Start and stop system It is possible to pause and change the settings while 3D scanning, or to rest in case of long 3D scan sessions for bigger objects, and to resume scanning thereafter.
+Start and stop system: It is possible to pause and change the settings while 3D scanning, or to rest in case of long 3D scan sessions for bigger objects, and to resume scanning thereafter.

-Delete frames Some 3D scans can result in distorted images.
+Delete frames: Some 3D scans can result in distorted images.
 This easy-to-use tool allows the user to correct the mistake, recognize the poorly-scanned frames, and delete them.

-Clean mesh This is an automatic cleaning tool that erases the small potential imperfections made within a 3D scan.
+Clean mesh: This is an automatic cleaning tool that erases the small potential imperfections made within a 3D scan.

-Fill holes The image mesh may have some holes, big or small.
+Fill holes: The image mesh may have some holes, big or small.
 It is always possible to rescan if needed, but thanks to this tool, it is possible to manually fill in the gaps.
 The tool is precise and fast.

-Watertight remesh This tool allows the user to automatically fill in all the holes of the model.
+Watertight remesh: This tool allows the user to automatically fill in all the holes of the model.
 It is less precise than manually filling in all the gaps and there is room for improvement, but it is still a great tool.

 Users should note that no printed manual is provided to explain the tools, but we used peel 3d’s YouTube tutorials to help us understand the software options, and we would suggest potential peel 3d users to do the same.

-Test peel 3d scanning
+peel 3d experience

 Our experience with the software was very satisfying.
 It was user-friendly and the online tutorials are really comprehensive and helpful.
 Finally, the peel 3d software quickly processed the scans.
 The average scanning process from setup, to a final, edited and ready-for-export scan result was 25 minutes based on the 3D scans we completed.